Le-HN/ME5406_Project_1/README.md

 After training, the plot of average reward, average q value will be shown.

 If the training is successful, The route will also be shown.

+### Writing in the end

+This project is built up from zero by myself.
+Although some codes seem so redundant and stupid, I still hope it will help you.
+Another thing is that my senior schoolmate Zhang Yifeng has helped me a lot and his code, which is totally different from mine, is much more elegant.
+Here is his Github home page: https://github.com/zhangyifengdavid .

+If you think this repository helps you, please give me a star!